Fifteen to One: Revival

 In August 2013, the Daily Mirror reported that Fifteen to One was to make a special comeback on Channel 4, on 20 September 2013, as part of a weekend devoted to the 1980s.
 This was later confirmed by Channel 4.
 The one-off 60-minute special was hosted by comedian Adam Hills and featured celebrities as the contestants.
-A TV source said: "Everyone remembers Fifteen To One and who knows what could happen if the audience is big enough or it creates a stir on Twitter.
+A television source said: "Everyone remembers Fifteen To One and who knows what could happen if the audience is big enough or it creates a stir on Twitter.
 A new series and a comeback is not out of the question.
 It has a proven track record."

 The special was produced by Remedy Productions at Pinewood Studios on 13 September.
 Jo Brand won this episode for charity, with Jennie Bond providing the voiceover.
 The special was originally watched by 1.64 million viewers, ranking ninth in the channel's top 10 programmes that week.

 On 9 December 2013, it was announced that Fifteen to One would return for a new 20-part daytime series in 2014, hosted by Sandi Toksvig, and primetime celebrity specials, which would be hosted by Hills.
 Fifteen to One returned for a new daytime series on 5 April 2014, hosted by Toksvig.
 Four celebrity specials in the primetime slot were hosted by Hills.
 Filming of the daytime series took place in February 2014 at Elstree Studios.
 The all celebrity specials are shot at the Pinewood Studios used for the 80s special, but daytime versions were shot at Elstree for Series 1, then subsequently Pacific Quay, Glasgow from Series 2 to Series 10.

 Channel 4 renewed the show for a 40-part second series in July 2014.
 It was subsequently renewed again for three more series with 100 parts in total in both 2015 (Series 3–4), 2016 (Series 5–6), 2017 (Series 7–8) and 2018 (Series 9).
 Series 10 was aired in 2019 and no further series have been aired since.

 Andy Tucker won the 10th and last-ever revival edition of Fifteen to One which originally aired on 28 June 2019, with a score of 213.